jaydenc3399/sep10-freedom-project/blog/entry04.md

 ## Skills

 ### Time Management
 I am able to balance my time and do things like homework that I am assigned, even on a busy schedule.
-Right now I take prep classes for the sat and also do some voulenterring outside of school.
+Right now I take prep classes for the sat and also do some volunteering outside of school.
 Even with this tight schedule I make good use of my time and manage it well.
 I make sure that I still have time to do homework, study for tests and put some time to work on other big things like the freedom project and others.
 I created a schedule and developed a sort of habit and routine.
 Everyday when I come home I just follow this and I end up with some time to do work or give myself a little rest from work.
-I mark everything that is important and that is a priotiry and do it first before doing any other work.
+I mark everything that is important and that is a priority and do it first before doing any other work.

+### Embracing failure
+When doing coding or anything and even in sports failure has always been a major setback in my life.
+Losing basketball games and not understanding the code, ending up getting the whole code wrong.
+But I have come to learning and understanding that failure is good and its normal for everyone.
+Failing dosen't mean that you're bad at anything.
+It's just another way of saying to not give up and to try again no matter how many times you fail.
+Each time in basketball my team lost, we always tried to figure out why we lost and to improve the next time, working harder to get better.
+Each time it worked and even though we were not winning we saw results and progress of us getting better.
+During coding lessons also, not understanding the code and getting the whole assignment wrong, but after practice and taking time to understand I finally understood the topic and improving through my failures.
+In the end I found out failure leads to success in a way if you use that failure to learn.